Australian horse breeds have long symbolized strength, endurance, and freedom.

 4. Waler

-The Waler has a similar heritage to the Australian Stock horse.
+The Waler has a heritage similar to that of the Australian Stock horse.
 They result from breeding Timor ponies,

-Their physical features and conformations also vary, with some showing the draft influence features while others are showing the desert horse.
+Their physical features and conformations also vary, with some showing the draft influence features while others show the desert horse.

 Walers can serve as a workhorse, show, riding, military, and sports horses.
 Furthermore, people use them for jumping, eventing, and dressage.

-Above all, they’re multi-talented, easily trainable, and have excellent gaits ideal for Calvary mount.
+Above all, they’re multi-talented, easily trainable, and have excellent gaits, which is ideal for Calvary mount.

 5. Australian Riding Pony